kaustubh10dubey/pacify/CONTRIBUTING.md

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>

 Click on fork to create a copy of project to your account.
-This creates a separate copy for you to work on.
+This creates a separate copy for you to workon.

 ### FINDING A FEATURE OR BUG TO WORKON -

-Open Source projects always have something to work on and improves with each new release.
+Open Source projects always have something to workon and improves with each new release.
 You can see the issues section to find something you can solve or report a bug.
 The project managers always welcome new contributors and can guide you to solve the problem.
 You can find issues in the right section of project page.

 <p align="center">  <img  src="https://i.imgur.com/czVjpS7.png">  </p>